cmpitg/cmpitg.github.com/projects/espada-text.md

 * Macros are powerful but horribly ugly creatures.

-* Easy to write bad Lisp than good Lisp.
+* Extremely easy to write bad Lisp than good Lisp.
+Good Lisp needs really thoughtful code.

-* Subjective opinion: up to now (2012) I've never seen a problem which could be solved beautifully with macros of fexps couldn't be solved beautifully with functional style.
+* Subjective opinion: up to now (2012) I've never seen a problem which could be solved beautifully with macros or fexps couldn't be solved beautifully with functional style.

+* Large Lisp programs tend to introduce so many layers of abstraction, which is a double-edged sword.
+Otherwise you'd have ugly really Lisp programs.
+This comes directly from my personal experience working with Lisp dialects, both for fun and for profit.
+See [Paul Graham](http://paulgraham.com/)'s [On Lisp](http://www.paulgraham.com/onlisp.html) for more on this.

 * Why not Clojure?
   - Not starting up fast enough.
 Yet I have known no way to speed up.
-  - Setting up process is ugly.
+  - Setting up process is a real pain.
+  - It's impossible not to call Java - a real pain in the neck.

 * Why not newLisp?
-  - (Subjective) Contexts are horrible
+  - Contexts are terrible creatures, with class-like properties and global scope.
+No  builtin dictionary/hash-table data structures.
+I condider these two as newLisp's biggest design flaws.
+  - After reading newLisp's source code, I don't trust it anymore.

+* Why not Racket?
+  - Large programs tend to be very noisy.
+  - Very hard to keep large programs elegant and maintainable.
+Perhaps *Espada* will have a community, but it surely starts from a one-man's work.

 ## Experiment Time!